gaurav0628/Distributed-Vampire-Number-Calculator/README.md

 # Distributed-Vampire-Number-Calculator

+Steps to run :

+1. Pull the code to your local machine.
+Ensure that the machine has Elixir installed and is working fine.
+2. Go to the root directory of pulled code, and open terminal.
+3. Run the following command on terminal : mix run proj1.exs num1 num2
+   where num1 and num2 are placeholders for 2 numbers between which you want to find the Vampire Number fangs.
+4. Output will be displayed on the terminal in form of tuples.
+Example output shown below 105210 210 501 where 105210 is a vampire number with fangs 210 and 501.

 Problem Definition :

 An interesting kind of number in mathematics is vampire number (Links to an external site.).
 A vampire number is a composite (Links to an external site.) natural number (Links to an external site.) with an even number of digits, that can be factored into two natural numbers each with half as many digits as the original number and not both with trailing zeroes, where the two factors contain precisely all the digits of the original number, in any order, counting multiplicity.
 A classic example is: 1260= 21 x 60.